 In these projects, you’ll finally really get to dive into ActiveRecord’s associations, one of the best features it offers.
-The tutorial chapter will have you creating microposts for your users and the other project will give you a chance to add some more interesting associations to your previous work.

 Lay out the data architecture you’d need to implement to build the following scenarios: